osohq/oso/docs/why-oso.rst

 In short, oso is `unique` because it is:

 - a logic programming language (polar), which -- as we will see in this section and in `authorization models <auth-models>`_  -- makes it a great fit for writing policy as code
-- embedded right in your application, and can express complex authorization directly over your existing application data
+- embedded in your application, and can express authorization directly over your existing application data

 Putting the two together: oso works as a natural extension of your application, meaning you never have to write authorization logic sprinkled throughout your